-Chris Evens is our newest recruit at Aspire, having just made the very wise decision to migrate north from Sydney.
+Chris Evens joined us having just made the very wise decision to migrate north from Sydney.
 Chris graduated from University of Sydney in 2015, after completing his Masters in Physiotherapy and Bachelor of Health Sciences.
 Chris has committed to continuing his study journey and has already commenced the Graduate Diploma in Sports Physiotherapy at La Trobe University in Melbourne, his first step on the way to specialisation in Sports Physiotherapy.
 Chris joins us following 3 years at a clinic in Ultimo where he worked under the guidance of very experienced mentors.

 Chris has complemented his time in private practice with gaining valuable experience working with elite sports teams.
 This currently includes contracting to Cricket NSW and Cricket Australia, touring internationally to Dubai with the U16s Australian Cricket team, to Chennai with the Cricket Australia National Performance Squad and also New Dehli with the Australian Deaf Cricket Team for the first ever World Cup.
 Chris has also worked with the NSW Blues, Sydney Sixers and Sydney Thunder.
 Chris is the appointed Physiotherapist for the Australian Deaf and Vision impaired ability team, and the NSW Indigenous Cricket team, and many players were also regular patients in his practice in Sydney.
 Aside from cricket, Chris has worked for the Tasmanian Womens Hockey Team, Central Coast Mariners Womens Academy, Sydney Cricket Club, NSW U18s and U16s Rugby League Teams, Tonga Rugby League U16s, and the Husskison Triathlon.
 Chris has spent a lot of his working life so far gaining broad experiences, honing his skills with a variety of different sporting groups and athletes.
 In the clinic, Chris worked closely with the ABC TV network in developing a screening and monitoring protocol for their full time puppeteers and cameramen, helping to reduce the risk of injury and managing overuse pains and problems in these repetitive and unique roles, requiring excellent problem solving and reasoning.
 Ultimately, Chris loves returning people back to what they enjoy doing most, and with a better understanding of what it takes to perform at their best.